See also the Studies site for current students

 An Orientation Course for new international students is arranged twice a year, in August, in the beginning of the Autumn semester, and, in January, in the beginning of the Spring semester.
 During the Orientation Course students get information on the system of study, student life in Tampere, Finnish language courses, and library and computer services at the University.
 In addition, a bus tour around the city will be offered.
-We recommend the Orientation Course to all new international students.
+The Orientation Course is compulsory to all new international students.
 The course is free of charge.

 The official language of instruction at the University of Tampere is Finnish except for the degree programmes listed on this site which are taught in English.
-Also study modules, which do not lead to a degree, are offered.
+Also study modules, which do not lead to a degree, are offered in English.
 Degree students can study such modules as their minor subjects.
-They are also recommended for international exchange and visiting students of the University, and they can also be studied on a non-degree basis.
+They are also recommended for international exchange and visiting students of the University.

 Furthermore, the University Language Centre offers Finnish language courses, which are taught in English.
 These courses range from the elementary to advanced level and are open to all degree students as well as to international exchange and visiting students of the University.
 These courses are meant to be taken alongside the course units in the major subject and they do not serve as preparatory courses for a degree programme taught in Finnish.

 If you plan to apply for a degree programme given in Finnish, you must acquire your knowledge of Finnish before applying for the programme.
 An excellent knowledge of Finnish language is a requirement for admission to all degree programmes taught in Finnish.

 Finnish university degrees correspond to Bachelor’s, Master’s and Doctor’s degrees.
 In most fields students can also take a Licentiate’s degree before the Doctor’s.